fhackett/cpsc490/README.md

 Questions to discuss: where are the interfaces here?

-Possible follow-up exercise: implement an atomic binary increment on a binary number represented as a `std::vector<std::atomic<bool>>`

 ### Personal topics: bring an interesting piece of code

 This is a free-form session with no material, only a format.